Madonna and sexuality: Madonna's usage of sexuality

-In many of Madonna's representations, men were the sex objects.
+Madonna has used perceptions of sexual fluidity as part of her stage personas.
+In various of her performances, men were the sex objects.
+Various criticized her exhibitionism.

 Shortly after her debut, Madonna's sexuality offered a challenge view to definitions of femininity and masculinity, according to author John Price.
 He continued saying that Madonna was a leading female figure who represented to many young women across the world, an "empowering figure" in control of her own body.
 American philosopher Susan Bordo, explains that the singer demonstrated her wannabes, the possibility of a female heterosexuality that was independent of patriarchal control.
 Meaghan Garven from Vulture magazine explained "her sexuality never rested on the idea of being attractive".

 Different reviewers and academics in popular culture, further emphasized this stage of her career, with Gauntlett arguing that her sexual assertiveness "has been one of the most distinctive elements of her life and work".
 In Girl Heroes (2002), Susan Hopkins held she didn't only sell sexuality, but power, or rather "sexuality as power".
 Similarly, Camille Paglia described her "sexual persona" as "her power", while academic Marcel Danesi made also a remark on it.
 In 100 Entertainers Who Changed America (2013), Robert Sickels believes that in her 1980s-works, Madonna portrayed herself as the "modern woman": Comfortable in and gratified by her own sexuality, but still a powerful female.
 She took the idea further in her next decade, Sickels says.
 In Contesting Feminist Orthodoxies (1996), authors explained that the singer not only represented herself as a sexual subject/object, but expressly proposed sexuality as a praxis of and towards artistic freedom, women's liberation, and indeed, gay liberation.
 Psychiatrist and author Jule Eisenbud commented that she reached a level "equivalent to masculinity" and "has allowed her to maintain her status as a sex symbol".
 Psychologist Jonathan Young, expressed: "[...] through sexually muscular scenarios of female domination, Madonna turns feminine sexuality as it is conventionally defined inside out: she reveals the hidden fantasy within women's [...]".

-The way she deployed her sexuality while aging continued to draw commentaries.
-Hopkins commented that she was "ageing before the world [...] but she keeps presenting herself as a kind of 'sexual revolutionary'".
+The way she has deployed her sexuality while aging has continued to attract commentary.
+To Alina Simone in Madonnaland (2016), her brutal sexiness "would only become more so as time went on".
+In the early 2000s, Hopkins commented that she was "ageing before the world [...] but she keeps presenting herself as a kind of 'sexual revolutionary'".
 In 2008, Blenders editor-in-chief, Joe Levy commented about her entrance into the middle age, that "she is trying to go somewhere no one has gone before" with the possible exception of Cher.
 In 2018, music scholar Freya Jarman at the University of Liverpool felt Madonna was "demonstrating a new kind of relevance".
 In 2024, Eric Cabahug from The Post, says that her sexuality deployment shifted to against of "the ageist machine".